the-carlisle-group/Provanto/README.md

 of the checkbox `AllowDigits`, it simply selects it.
 In the case of the edit oject `Name`, it enters the provided text. `Enter` will expect different arguments for different types of objects, and do different things depending on the type of object.

+Events may be fired using the `Fire` function.